-Negotiating for investment in your new business or selling your business is a thrilling but stressful time.
-It’s exciting when the other party agrees to your proposed terms, whether over a bottle of Moët or just on a simple handshake.
-To ensure that the promise is honoured, it is best to get it in writing.
+Seeking investment in your new business is a thrilling but stressful time.
+It’s even more exciting when the other party agrees to your proposed terms, whether formally or just on a simple handshake.
+To ensure that the promise is honoured, it’s best to get it in writing.
 Taking another party at their word before an Agreement has been signed is risky, but a Term Sheet can be a good way to minimise this.

-A term sheet is a precursor document used during the negotiation stages.
-While it is not a legally binding document, except for a few clauses like confidentiality and exclusivity, it is a good way to document your terms.
+A term sheet is a precursor document which you can use during the negotiation stages.
+While not a legally binding document, except for clauses like confidentiality and exclusivity, it’s a good way to document your terms.
 Further, a term sheet is usually the step before the execution of a legally binding contract.

 Having a term sheet increases the transparency of the terms in agreements.
-Especially if you are an early-stage startup, the terms in the final agreement may be unfavourable towards you, and hidden away behind legalise.
-The more simplified term sheet sets out the dealing generally, beneficial for you to discern what the essence of the agreement would be.
+This is especially if you are an early-stage startup.
+This is because the terms in the final agreement may be unfavourable towards you, and hidden away in convoluted language.
+A simplified term sheet sets out the deal generally.
+It also allows you to discern what the essence of the agreement will be.

-It is optimal for you, as a startup seeking investment or a party seeking to sell your business, to require a term sheet from the other party or provide a term sheet to a prospective investor or buyer before you start your due diligence process.
-This ensures that you don’t invest time and money without a good idea of the shape the final agreement would take.
+It is optimal for you, as a startup seeking investment or a party seeking to sell your business, to require a term sheet from the other party or provide one to a prospective investor or buyer before you start your due diligence process.
+This ensures you don’t invest time and money without a good idea of the shape the final agreement would take.
 It also helps you ascertain if the other party’s plans and values align with yours.

 What can I include in a term sheet?

 Ready to seek investment?
-With LawPath, you can customise your Term Sheet – Seed Investment in under 10 minutes!
+On our platform you can customise your Term Sheet – Seed Investment in under 10 minutes.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.